MohamedAbdellatef/databricks-delta-unitycatalog-cheatsheet/databricks-delta-uc-cheatsheet.md

 ```

-This ties back to performance (Lesson 8):
+This ties back to performance:

 - For big joins/aggregations, you may adjust `spark.sql.shuffle.partitions`.
 - Also for broadcast threshold, etc. (high-level mention is enough for junior).